 The menu and concept are built of an ambitious will to serve a lively á la carte with 28 dishes where 1/3 of the menu is entirely vegan.
 The dishes are elegant and high in flavour, and Alexander's background in Bocuse d'Or is recognizable in the art of plating.
 Even though the dishes are executed at an extremely high gastronomic level, there is a homely and simplistic touch to the flavours, making Mutantur easily translatable to many palates.
 As a guest, you can choose to share dishes, make your own extensive tasting menu, or just grab a quick bite.

 The wine list is as interchangeable as the menu, with around 15 or so alternatives by the glass and a classic but sustainable vibe with a focus on Mosel and Bourgogne.
-If one really doesn't want to venture outside of the natural world of wine, there are plenty of natural gems presented on the list as well.

 (Rebecka Lithander, sommelier at Restaurant Mutantur, is also Star Wine List's Scania ambassador, Editor's note)

 Star Wine List Of The Year